 However, we would be majorly focusing on things by which we could evaluate better post interview.
 However, the steps before and during the interview cannot be overlooked either.

-Before The Interview Tips:
+Evaluation of Candidates Before The Interview Tips:

 Have a recruitment meeting with HR, Recruiter, hiring manager and a co-worker, you may also include current position holder and the client.